volodymyr-hlavnyi/volodymyr-hlavnyi/README.md

 ## About Me

-I am a passionate developer with experience in Python, Flask, Django, MySQL, PostgreSQL, MongoDB,
+I am a passionate developer with experience in Python, Flask, Django, FastAPI, MySQL, PostgreSQL, MongoDB, Docker, Vue.js, aiogram.
-Docker, Vue.js.

 I enjoy building web applications and exploring new technologies.